Texas Fertility Center strives to raise endometriosis awareness every day

 - Heavy or irregular menstrual bleeding can occur due to endometriosis.

-- Infertility can be one of the most discouraging symptoms of endometriosis.
-An estimated 30-40% of women with this condition will experience fertility issues.
+- Infertility is one of the most discouraging symptoms of endometriosis.
+An estimated 30-40% of women with endometriosis will experience fertility issues.

 Although many women experience pain with endometriosis, some women may not even know they have the condition until they experience trouble conceiving.